This assumes that you have the latest version of the minikube

 # Apply the `Kafka` Cluster CR file

-We now need to wait while Kubernetes starts the required pods, services and so on:
+Wait while Kubernetes starts the required pods, services, and so on:

 kubectl wait kafka/my-cluster --for=condition=Ready --timeout=300s -n kafka